Select Page

 They make deep sounds repetitively reminiscent of ‘chucks.’
 Also, they give off a combination of ‘chucks and ‘chips.’

 When a chipmunk is surprised, they make a high-pitched ‘chit’ sound.
 This is generally due to the sudden presence of a predator or intruder.
+Additionally, territorial conflicts are frequent between chipmunks that are new to each other.

 Non-vocalizations